gax1985/nation-state/History/Pre-Islamic Revolution.md

 Iran was extremely liberal before the revolution.
 Politically.
 Iran was the US' and Israel's best friend in the region; there was substantial collaboration : Creation of SAVAK.

 SAVAK was created in 1957, and the name refers to the Organization of Intelligence and Security of the Nation.
 The agency hunted for communists and leftists, as the Cold War was very much alive at that time.
-The CIA and the Israeli Mossad both were part of its existence in the fearsome fashion in Iranian minds, and the oppression meted by the Shah's SAVAK paved the way to the 1979 Islamic Revolution.
+The CIA and the Israeli Mossad both were part of its existence in the fearsome fashion in Iranian minds, and the oppression meted by the Shah's SAVAK paved the way to the 1979 Islamic Revolution(Karimi & Gambrell, n.d.).

 Gambrell, N. K. and J. (2019, February 6). _Torture still scars Iranians 40 years after revolution_.
 The Times of Israel. https://www.timesofisrael.com/torture-still-scars-iranians-40-years-after-revolution/